openregulatory/templates/templates/general/intended-use.md

 > your software.
 Importantly, also list exclusion criteria: Maybe patients with a certain diagnosis should not
 > be using your device.

+## Contraindications
+> List anything that you want to explicitly exclude from your intended use.

 ## Patient Population

 > Describe the patient population your software is intended to be used on.
 Note that this may overlap with the